Codecademy/docs/content/javascript/concepts/this/this.md

 ---
-Title: "this"
+Title: 'this'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Objects"
+  - 'Objects'
-  - "OOP"
+  - 'OOP'
-  - "Functions"
+  - 'Functions'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/create-a-back-end-app-with-javascript"
+  - 'paths/create-a-back-end-app-with-javascript'
 ---

 In JavaScript, the `this` keyword can have several meanings depending on the execution context.
 Most often it is used within a method of an object to return the instance of the object whose function is being executed, but what `this` returns can vary depending on the context.